-First year student from India, with 20 years’ experience in architectural design
+Student from India, with 20 years’ experience in architectural design

 "I’ve been a practitioner on a global scale for over six years and the ability to develop a strong academic foundation will simply allow me to develop better development solutions in the future.
 The course is unique in two ways.
 Firstly it's designed to cope with the time demands of current leaders in the field, who can participate whilst still doing the "day job".
 Secondly, the links with the Prince’s Foundation for Building Community and RICS add a unique and powerful perspective to the course."

-Second year student from the UK, working as a brownfield regeneration manager in the Petroleum industry
+Student from the UK, working as a brownfield regeneration manager in the Petroleum industry

 The Programme has been carefully structured so as to be accessible for international students and for busy working professionals.
 Face-to-face teaching is offered via eight themed week-long teaching sessions.
 These will: